 Remember the two types of custodial accounts, however: UGMA and UTMA accounts.
 UTMA accounts only allow traditional financial assets like stocks, bonds, ETFs, mutual funds, etc. UGMA accounts allow non-traditional investments like real estate, cars and more.

 Gifting stock to a child can happen with either account type and you can set up a custodial account at any of the brokers listed above.
+Learn more about how to gift stock here and give financial gifts to babies and kids.

 What is the Gift Tax Rule?